WICG/first-party-sets/ua_policy_proposal.md

+## NOTE: To be archived or modified depending on reviewer feedback.

 # UA Policy Proposal

 First-Party Sets aims to define the notion of "first-party" as a technical construct that can be used by browsers in development of tracking protections in browsers.
 [The W3C Do Not Track (DNT) specification defines a ‘party'](https://www.w3.org/TR/tracking-compliance/#party) as having: